WasmEdge/WasmEdge/doc/run.md

 # Run WasmEdge from CLI

-There are several ways to run compiled WebAssembly programs in the WasmEdge VM.
+After [installing the WasmEdge VM for CLI](install.md), there are several ways to run compiled WebAssembly programs.
 In this article, we will cover the most straighforward -- to run a WebAssembly program from the Linux command line (CLI).

 * If the WebAssembly program contains a `main()` function, `wasmedge` would execute it as a standalone program in the command mode.
 * If the WebAssembly program contains one or more public functions, `wasmedge` could execute individual functions in the reactor mode.